giellalt/giellalt.github.io/dicts/nds/NDSDeveloping.md

 ## These commands for the first time only:

-The variable `$GTHOME` is where you have checked out the nds files.
+`neahttadigisanit` is where you have checked out the nds files.

 ```
-cd $GTHOME/apps/dicts/nds/src/
+cd neahttadigisanit/src/
 virtualenv -p /opt/local/bin/python2.7 env
 . env/bin/activate
 cd neahtta/